Remote Backup Services

 2) Data is live

-Data remains live on the backup servers, unlike data on unreliable tape or optical media, that are expensive, require hours of maintenance, and have inherent weaknesses such as: data-corruption, misplacement, damage, requirement for safe on-site and off-site storage
+Data remains live on the backup servers, unlike data on unreliable tape or optical media, that are expensive, require hours of maintenance, and have inherent weaknesses such as data-corruption, misplacement, damage, a requirement for safe on-site and off-site storage.

 3) Version control for up to 7 days

 Seven days of data retained allowing for seven different versions of the same data.

 All data is encrypted before being transferred off-site for complete security.